fluentnumbers/obsidian-quartz/content/ML/methods/Reinforcement Learning from Human Feedback.md

 - the optimization is formulated as

 ![[Pasted image 20241013192256.png|700]]
-where dist is some kind of distance; [[Kullback-Leibler divergence 1]] between the predicted probability distributions is popular in this role.
+where dist is some kind of distance; [[Kullback-Leibler divergence]] between the predicted probability distributions is popular in this role.
 This way, we maximize the reward while keeping the distance low.
 - same formula written as in the [[direct preference optimization#^64ec23|DPO paper]]:

 ![[Pasted image 20241028103813.png|900]]